GenomicsAotearoa/metagenomics_summer_school/materials/day1/ex5_evaluating_assemblies.md

 When working from a standard terminal logged into NeSI, you can copy the entire folder `4.evaluation/quast_results/latest/` to your local environment using the `scp -r mahuika:/nesi/path/to/quast_results/latest local/path/to/copy/to` command to then open the report.
 Note that the browser requires JavaScript enabled to render the report: If you are working from the NeSI `Jupyter hub` environment today, the html viewer *within* the NeSI `Jupyter hub` does not currently support this (even if the browser you are running it in does).
 To view a basic version of the report, download the report file by navigating to the `4.evaluation/quast_results/latest/` folder, right-click `report.html/` and select download.
 The downloaded file will then open within a new tab in the browser. (*NOTE: rendering the full report requires the other folders from within `latest/` to also be downloaded and available in the same directory as `report.html`.
 Unfortunately, the `Jupyter hub` environment does not appear to currently support downloading entire folders using this method.*)

+An example of the `MetaQUAST` output files are also available for download [here](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/resources/quast_results.zip).

 #### Brief summary of assemblies

 ![](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/figures/ex5_fig1_shortsummary.png)